COSTHACK

 If you’re wondering what the spider web of wires is under your hood, don’t worry.
 It’s called an engine harness, and it does exactly what its name suggests: it connects all of the parts of your engine together.

-If your mechanic just told you that your engine harness needs replaced, you may feel a little overwhelmed.
+If your mechanic just told you that your engine harness needs to be replaced, you may feel a little overwhelmed.
 Replacing your engine harness means taking apart almost everything in your car’s engine compartment and putting it back together again after installing the new harness.

 That sounds like a lot of work, but if you skip out on this repair, you are gambling with your car’s future.